krithika2305/PRODIGY_ML_02/README.md

 ## Features Used for Clustering
 Annual Income (k$)
 Spending Score (1-100)

-->Special thanks to Prodigy Info Tech for the internship opportunity
+## Special thanks to Prodigy Info Tech for the internship opportunity
 #ProdigyInfoTech